Human trafficking in Peru: History (1894-1910)

+Prosecution (2010)

 The Government of Peru improved efforts to combat human trafficking through law enforcement last year.
 Law 28950 prohibits all forms of trafficking in persons, prescribing penalties of eight to 25 years’ imprisonment depending on the circumstances.
 These penalties are sufficiently stringent and commensurate with those prescribed for other serious crimes, such as rape.
 During the reporting period, police investigated 137 trafficking cases; of these, 34 involved forced labor and 103 involved sex trafficking, with a total of 185 reported victims.
 Authorities brought forth 78 trafficking cases to the judiciary and secured the convictions of nine sex trafficking offenders, who received sentences ranging from three to 30 years’ imprisonment, in addition to fines.
 In comparison, Peruvian authorities prosecuted 54 cases and convicted five sex trafficking offenders the previous year.
 However, there were very few prosecutions and no convictions reported for forced labor offenses, despite an estimated high incidence of forced labor in the country.
-The government’s dedicated anti-trafficking police unit consisted of approximately 30 officers.
+The government's dedicated anti-trafficking police unit consisted of approximately 30 officers.

 Police maintained and expanded the use of an electronic case tracking system for human trafficking investigations, although this system did not track judicial activity, such as prosecutions and convictions.
 Corruption among low-level officials enabled trafficking in certain instances, and individual police officers tolerated the operation of unlicensed brothels and the prostitution of children.
 No investigations or allegations of official complicity with trafficking activity were reported last year.
 The government provided training on human trafficking to law enforcement officials, immigration officials, diplomats, and legal officials, among others.
 The government collaborated with foreign governments on anti-trafficking initiatives and investigations.